apes22/javascript30/log.md

 **Today's Progress**: Click and Drag

 **Thoughts:** This exercise was probably the hardest so far.
 I had to look at the solution because I did not know where to start with setting up my flags and which event listeners I needed to use.
 So I am going to give it a shot at explaining the solution here!
 So we want to be able to keep a reference of when the mouse is actually being held down.
 When we trigger a mouseleave and mouseup on the slider, we want to set our flag of isDown to false.
 However, when trigger a mousedown on the slider, we want to set this flag to true and also save our current startX (which is equal to e.pageX - the sliders offsetLeft) and the offsetLeft (which is the slider's scrollLeft value).
-When a mousemove is triggered, here is when try to actually change the scroll x value in the page.
+When a mousemove is triggered, here is when we try to actually change the scroll x value in the page.
 I.e. drag our page to where want to move it to.
 If the down flag is true, then we want to figure out our scrollLeft value (scrollLeft - walk) for our slider by using the saved startX and scrollLeft values generated in function called by the mousedown handler. (x = e.pageX - the slider's offsetLeft and walk is equal to (x-startX) \* 3.
 In all these 4 event listeners we want to add or remove the active class from our slider, accordingly.

 TODO: Come back and try to implement again.